Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KUfze04EJmA.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: Any plans for Smart Mergers yet?
 https://www.youtube.com/watch?v=KUfze04EJmA
-This question was possibly duplicated with a more recent answer: [February 1st, 2022 Livestream Q&A: Do you intend to add a Smart Merger?](./yt-QQzWlAO0NH0.md) [https://www.youtube.com/watch?v=QQzWlAO0NH0](https://www.youtube.com/watch?v=QQzWlAO0NH0)
+This question was possibly duplicated with a more recent answer: [February 15th, 2022 Livestream Q&A: Will Smart Mergers ever be a thing?](./yt-xzmIE-SlPp4.md) [https://www.youtube.com/watch?v=xzmIE-SlPp4](https://www.youtube.com/watch?v=xzmIE-SlPp4)

 ### Topics